-Massive Power Outage Hits Manhattan After Report Of Possible Explosion, On 42nd Anniversary Of 1977 Blackout
+Massive Power Outage Hits Manhattan After Report Of Possible Explosion On 42nd Anniversary Of 1977 Blackout

 A massive power outage hit New York City’s main island of Manhattan on Saturday afternoon, shutting down subways and causing chaos as traffic lights stopped working, according to a report by WABC TV News.
-Notably, the outage hit on the 42nd anniversary of the 1977 New York City blackout that case nearly the entire city into darkness and led to widespread anarchy and looting for 25 hours.
+Notably, the outage hit on the 42nd anniversary of the 1977 New York City blackout that put nearly the entire city into darkness and led to widespread anarchy and looting for 25 hours.

 Saturday’s blackout, though widespread, appears to be limited to upper and midtown Manhattan — though according to a Washington Examiner report, the blackout extended to LaGuardia Airport in the borough of Queens, across the East River from Manhattan, where flights were delayed and terminals shut down.